Friday, April 15, 2016

 “Be candid, my friend.
 Why don’t you scream it out to my face that you think renegade, selfish and cowardly non-Germans betrayed Germany?
 That the Jews are precisely the traitors you have in mind.”

-“You are putting words in my mouth.”
+“You are putting words into my mouth.”

 “Oh, common!
 Why don’t you face it; why don’t you admit it?”